PDIS/transcript/2023-05-15-Conversation-with-Russell-Hsiao.md

 So, this time around I think because we're in the transportation committee in the LY.

-Last year, every time they interpolated NCC they invited me in because they think somehow I'm part of that.
+Last year, every time they interpellated NCC they invited me in because they think somehow I'm part of that.
 But this session not anymore, so we're not confused with the NCC.

 ### Russell Hsiao:
 Right.
 It was sort of a matter of understanding whether or not there's legislative authorities for the particular agency that you are in charge of, you know, and whether or not those authorities are competitive authorities.